Mountain B nightclub fire

 On 5 August 2022 at 1:00 AM ICT, a fire broke out at Mountain B, a nightclub located on the Sukhumvit Road in Phlu Ta Luang sub-district, Sattahip District, Chonburi Province, Thailand.
-The fire began at 1 am ICT and caused 13 immediate deaths, and 38 injuries, seven of which later died in hospital; bringing total death toll to 20.
+The fire began at 1 am ICT and caused 13 immediate deaths.
+Out of the 38 people injured, seven later died in hospital, bringing the total death toll to 20.
 In October 2022, another victim died in the hospital; she was the 25th death related to the fire.

 It was the first disaster of its kind in Sattahip.

 Incident

 On the night of the fire, the club had performances by DJ ONE & DJ Tiger, and the band Taewnaew popular amongst the locals.
 At the time of the disaster, 1:00 am ICT, it was reportedly near its closing time and had between 50 and 100 patrons inside.
 A prior performer at the club told reporters that there was only one exit and entry point for customers at the front of the club, and the back entry point for musicians was locked during performances.

 An eyewitness account reported by Sawang Rochana Dharmasthan Foundation's first respondents stating that initial sparks were seen on the roof.
 Within the next 5 minutes, explosions were heard and fire began to spread quickly.
 An eyewitness stated that she was near the stage and was alerted to the fire by another attendee who ran in and shouted that the roof was on fire.
 She stated the fire quickly spread and many attempted to break through a glass wall to escape but were unsuccessful as the glass was too thick.
 Another eyewitness claimed that the fire began at the top right corner of the stage, and that the band's singer had shouted fire, as did some members of security and the wait staff who helped evacuate attendees.
 At least one video of the evacuation from the venue was posted to social media, which showed people fleeing from the venue with some individuals' clothing on fire as thick black smoke came from the building.

 The fire soon spread all over the building as it was lined with highly inflammable acoustic foam.
 There was only a single ventilation portal in the entire establishment which further aided the fire to spread.
 The deceased were found throughout the clubs premises, 4 were found at the gate, 3 in the men's restroom, 1 behind the DJ booth, and 5 around the cashier.